karl-k-m/ut-iot-2024/module-1/module-1-contract.md

 ## Story something something
 One of our goals might be to create a device to track courier packages in transit and collect nearby network and location data and offload it on delivery.

+TODO - much more detail - design thinking

+Tell a story - resal world scenario
+Someone lost a package
+We need to check
+character
+needs
+sensors and actuators needed